ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 Supported GPUs
 =============================================

-The following table shows the supported GPUs for Instinct™, Radeon™ PRO and Radeon™.
+The following table shows the supported AMD Instinct™ accelerators, and Radeon™ PRO and Radeon GPUs.
 If a GPU is not listed on this table, it's not officially supported by AMD.

 .. tab-set::